TMJ Dentist & Jaw Doctor Specialist

 Diagnosing TMJ

-It is quite common for people to mistake sinus problems or common toothaches as TMJ symptoms, and in many cases, psychological and behavioral factors can come together to cause TMJ as well.
+Unfortunately, there is no one-size-fits-all test to determine if someone is suffering from TMJ.
+However, it is essential to identify if it is the primary cause of your aches and pains before beginning treatment.
+It is quite common for people to mistake sinus problems or common toothaches as TMJ symptoms.
+In many cases, psychological and behavioral factors can come together to cause TMJ as well.

 Luckily, here at the Dental Anesthesia Center in St. Louis, we can usually diagnose a disorder with a simple description of the symptoms you have, as well as an initial physical examination.
+We can take X-rays to assess how your bite fits together, or perform specialized TM joint X-rays to examine the possible underlying problem more closely.

 What To Do If You Think You Might Have TMJ